 Where Vp is in volts and the result is directly in kilohoms.
 Thus, for example, if Vp is +9V, Rp will be 68kΩ.

 Note that the standard values of 47k and approximately 220p for Rt and Ct respectively are not ideal.
 It is better if Rt is as high as possible (commensurate with providing adequate bias to the amplifier).
-The presence of Ct in this circuit is not ideal as it simply serves to reduce the stability margin of the impedance-converter circuit and it is better removed.
+The presence of Ct in this circuit is not ideal as it simply serves to reduce the stability margin of the impedance-converter circuit.

-Also note that the signal sits on a bias of approximately +3.5V which may affect the choice, and possibly the polarity, of C1.
+Also note that the signal sits on a positive bias which may affect the choice, and possibly the polarity, of C1.

-A practical design is given below in which the phono preamplifer may be selected to be in standard moving-magnet mode or PHLUX mode by moving a link.
+A practical design is given below in which the phono preamplifer may be selected to be in standard moving-magnet mode or PHLUX-II mode by moving a link.

 Address all mail to firstname.lastname@example.org